Making your food go further

 Making our food go further is not always easy, but helps us to reduce waste which is better for the environment and for our pockets.

-We’ve pulled together some top tips for making your food go further this summer – including banana bread, beeswax wraps and making the most of fresh local produce.
+At Grandhome, we have pulled together some top tips for making your food go further this summer – including banana bread, beeswax wraps and making the most of fresh local produce.

 Batch cooking is one of the best ways to use up perishable ingredients and make your life easier on those days where you don’t always have time to cook a meal from scratch.